Owlullaby/Fingbers/README.md

 # Fingbers - From fingers to numbers.

-A ML based web app developed to help beginners to learn finger counting using Concrete-Representational-Abstract approach. :hand::computer:
+A machine learning based web app developed to help beginners to learn finger counting using Concrete-Representational-Abstract approach. :hand::computer:

 ### How to use?